 "The Big West is arguably the most competitive conference in the sport with every team holding a national rank," Kay said.
 "I am excited to continue competition within the conference at UCSB."

-Prior to her three-year run at UH, Kay spent two years as the Associate Head Coach at the University of Maryland and during that time, the program captured the 2011 Eastern College Athletic Conference 2011 crown and back-to-back Collegiate Water Polo Association division championships.
+Prior to her two-year run at UH, Kay spent two years as the Associate Head Coach at the University of Maryland and during that time, the program captured the 2011 Eastern College Athletic Conference 2011 crown and back-to-back Collegiate Water Polo Association division championships.

 Kay previously enjoyed two stints as an assistant coach on both the Princeton University men's and women's staffs (2002-04, 2009-10).
 Her stay there was highlighted by a 2009 Mens CWPA Eastern Championship and third-place finish at the NCAA Championship.